 It is important to note that prenuptial agreements are still not legally enforceable in England and Wales.
 However, judges are attaching more weight to prenuptial agreements and are more likely to uphold them.

-When we advise a client about a relationship that has broken down, when a prenuptial agreement is in place, we ask certain questions.
+As prenuptial agreement solicitors London, when we advise a client about a relationship that has broken down, when a prenuptial agreement is in place, we ask certain questions.
 These include:

 - How soon before the wedding was the prenuptial agreement signed?